Petral Consulting Co.

 Crude oil prices greatly influence prices (directly or indirectly via the value of one feedstock as a substitute for another) for most feedstocks and coproducts and are especially important as the primary driver for naphtha, propane, normal butane, propylene, and aromatics.

 When ethane is rejected, it is gone forever.
-When too much ethane is produced, it accumulates in storage and serves the important purpose of extending the period of stable ethane prices.
-Based on 340,000-410,000 b/d of ethane rejection in low-cost basins through yearend 2021, USGC ethylene producers continue to have sufficient ethane availability to accommodate demand from existing plants in 2022-23 and meet rising demand when production from the Baystar and GCGV plants reach full operating rates in early 2022.
+When excess ethane is produced, it accumulates in storage and serves the important purpose of extending stable ethane prices.
+Based on 250,000 b/d of ethane rejection through yearend 2021, USGC ethylene producers have sufficient ethane availability to accommodate anticipated 2021 demand, as well as enough supply to meet demand should two of the three new US plants under construction reach startup in 2022-23.

 Ethylene pricing, profit margins

-Fig. 2 shows historical trends in ethylene prices (spot, NTPs) and ethane production costs.
+Fig. 3 shows historical trends in ethylene spot prices and NTPs.

 Olefin-plant feed slate trends